 Annual Report and Accounts

 Complaints and Comments Annual Report

 As part of the government’s commitment to greater transparency, NHS bodies are required to publish all expenditure over £25,000.
-This information is published on an ongoing basis, on the last working day of each month, and is available to view here.
+This information is published on an ongoing basis, on the last working day of each month, and is available to view on spend over £25,000.

 For CCG Budgets and Variance reports see the monthly finance reports in the Governing Body papers.

 Staff pay and grading structures